snimu/snimu.github.io/_posts/2025-08-11-modded-nanogpt-lambdas.md

 - `v_lambda` is significantly larger than at initialization for all layers, though not as much as without value embeddings
 - `ve_lambda` stays very low, except in the last layer
-- The ratio of `v_lambda` to `ve_lambda` is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (at least numerically, they could still stabilize training, or add just enough to make a difference, or whatever, but this only adds to the high magnitudes of x and x0 from the [x0-lambdas](#x0-lambdas)).
+- The ratio of `v_lambda` to `ve_lambda` is much higher in the first than the last layers; the value embeddings seem to have little impact on the first few layers (at least numerically, they could still stabilize training, or add just enough to make a difference, or whatever, but this is only supported by the high magnitudes of x0 from the [x0-lambdas](#x0-lambdas)).

 To make more sense of that last point especially, let's look at the normalized lambdas: